mikegleen/modes/doc/source/index.rst

 -  **parent_path** Include this statement if the **xpath** may not exist, in which case a new one will be created as a child of this path.
    Implemented in ``csv2xml.py`` and ``update_from_csv.py`` only.
-The element name to be created will be taken from the title in the document.
+The element name to be created will be taken from the **title** statement in the document.
 See the **title** statement below.
 This element named by this path must already exist.
 -  **attribute** Required by the **attrib** and **ifattrib** commands.
 -  **title** Optional.
 If omitted, a best-guess title will be created